HarryPaniccc/DnD/World of Helodaria/Kronesguard.md

   - Lore
 ---

-The Kronesguard are the official military of the [[Kingdom of Sirkonos]].
+The Kronesguard are the official military of the [[Sirkonos]].
 At the top of their ranks is the [[Hand of Sirkonos]].
 The Kronesguard are broken up into various battalions and orders.
 # Details
 ---
 ## Battalions